 In the 2017-2018 season, Acosta was an Apprentice at the Merola Opera Program and then joined the Resident Artist Program at Minnesota Opera.
 His season included covering and performing excerpts of Duca in Rigoletto, Gennaro in Lucrezia Borgia, Nicias in Thaïs, Beppe in Rita, and Ernesto in Don Pasquale.

 Acosta is a recipient of Opera America’s 2018 Career Blueprints grant and a Gerda Lissner and Sullivan Foundation Award semifinalist.
 He received an Encouragement award as a Central Regional finalist for the Metropolitan Opera National Council competition in 2017 and won awards in the Dorothy Lincoln Smith competition and the National Society of Arts and Letters competition.
 He was awarded the Judy George Junior Young Artist First Prize Award in the 2015 Young Patronesses of the Arts competition and is recognized as a Braulecht Estate Endowed and Music Guild Scholar.

-Acosta attended Indiana University for his Masters of Music as a student of Carol Vaness.
-He graduated with a Bachelors in Arts degree from Florida State University where he studied with David Okerlund.
+Acosta attended Indiana University for his master’s degree in music as a student of Carol Vaness.
+He graduated with a bachelor’s degree in arts from Florida State University where he studied with David Okerlund.